PBertinJohannet/Mona/test/gadts/MoreComplexType.md

     (RI i) -> True,
     (RB b) -> 1;
 ```
->>>TypeError : could not generalize the types : Bool Int at fileName 16:1
+>>>TypeError : could not generalize the types : Bool Int at fileName 16:1 at fileName 16:14